brsong22/NBApi/README.md

 In order to use data obtained from the basketball stats reference site, I first read in the data saved to .csv files to create dictionary objects to act as a pseudo database.

 I then set up an app route as an API endpoint in the Flask server.
-Due to the simplicity of the data gathered and the behavior of the app's frontend, I only set up a single endpoint which returns the data in its entirety.

-The complexity could increase with a wider extent of types of data gathered.
+App Endpoints:
+- /nba/draft/api/drafts/{year}/{pick}/stats

+   returns the stats of player and team given the draft year and pick number

+- /nba/draft/api/drafts/{year}/avgs

+   returns the stat averages of all players and the stat averages of teams with first round picks

+- /nba/draft/api/drafts/{year}

+   returns the player names and team names in pick order (a.k.a. 'draft board')

 ## UI